-Tees Sport will varnish your blade to protect the wood and make the speed of the blade slightly faster.
+Tees Sport will varnish your blade to protect the wood and make the speed of the blade slightly faster on request.
 However, this is a service no longer recommended as it can cause rubbers to lift from the surface of the blade when using the water-based glues currently on the market.
 This service is not available through our website, but can be requested by email to firstname.lastname@example.org or in the comments box on the basket page of your order.
 You will be asked to confirm via email before we carry out the varnishing process and we must advise that we cannot take any responsibility in the event that rubbers will fail to adhere properly to the blade.

 Tips on choosing Tables

 To facilitate the use of a full size table (9' x 5') a playing space of at least 12' x 7' is needed.
 For advanced play the playing space should be a minimum of 30' x 15'.
 If playing space of less than 12' x 7' is available, a Junior size table (7' x 4') is recommended when the playing size is 9' x 5' is the minimum.